 Read about MFC in our latest features below

-Maine Organic Farmer & Gardener (MOFGA) 2024 Spring Issue
+Maine Organic Farmers & Gardeners (MOFGA) Spring 2024 Issue

-MFC was featured in the 50th anniversary edition of the Maine Organic Farmer & Gardener’s quarterly publication published on March 1st, 2024 written by Jennifer Wilhelm.
+MFC was featured in the 50th anniversary edition of the Maine Organic Farmers & Gardeners’ quarterly publication published on March 1st, 2024 written by Jennifer Wilhelm.

 The article, titled “Locally Grown, Not Flown: The Maine Flower Collective” is all about the story behind how we got started, and how we are operating to support local flower farmers and offer local wholesale floral buyers more sustainable options to traditionally imported alternatives.